 sudo dnf --enablerepo=elrepo-kernel install kernel-ml kernel-ml-core kernel-ml-headers kernel-ml-modules kernel-ml-modules-extra

-After the installation is complete, reboot your system.
-During the boot window, select Kernel 6.2 if it is not set as the default.
-Remember, if you encounter any issues, you can switch to any kernel listed in the boot window.
+Once the installation is complete, it’s essential to reboot your system to apply the changes.
+Rebooting ensures that the new kernel version is loaded and properly initialized.
+During the boot window, select Kernel 6.10 if it’s not set as the default option.
+Remember that you can switch back to any kernel listed in the boot window if you encounter any issues with the new version.

 sudo reboot